Alabama Animal Advocates

 Today, it is illegal to harm kill a dog for merely running at large, with or without a license tag (though unfortunately, we commonly hear that some officials advise residents to shoot loose dogs).

-A Note About Word Choice: These laws are often called ‘running at large,’ ‘leash laws,’ or ‘containment laws.’
-The first is from the name of the statute, Permitting Dogs to Run at Large.
+A Note About Word Choice: The laws addressed on this page are often called running-at-large laws (RAL), ‘leash laws,’ or containment laws.
+Running-at-Large is from the name of the statute, Permitting Dogs to Run at Large.
 ‘Leash law’ is a misnomer for the statute, which makes no mention of leashing.

 We prefer the term ‘confinement’ rather than ‘containment’ because a) ‘confine’ is the term used in the statute, and b) ‘contain’ can skew toward restricting something hazardous whereas ‘confine’ is usually defined more neutrally, e.g., simply to enclose within boundaries.
 Extremely few dogs are dangerous: only 0.01% of dogs (or roughly 1 in 10,000) bite with enough force to cause an injury, according to Nathan Winograd, and the percentage of truly aggressive dogs is perhaps a quarter of 1%.
 Thus, the neutral term more accurately represents the function of such laws.